 Automatic driving lessons in Southampton

-One of the United Kingdom’s political moves, meant to support ecological development of the country, is a ban on the production of fossil fuel using vehicles, that is supposed to come in power in 2030.
-The aim of this directive is to speed up the production rate and cause a spike in usage of electric cars on the roads of UK.
+One of the United Kingdom’s political moves, meant to support the ecological development of the country, is a ban on the production of fossil fuel using vehicles, which is supposed to come in power in 2030.
+The aim of this directive is to speed up the production rate and cause a spike in the usage of electric cars on the roads of the UK.

 What does it really mean to the infrastructure?